+Motels, traditionally the least beloved member of the accommodation family, are having a moment.
+Design-minded, nostalgia-loving operators have been snapping up old east coast surf motels and giving them retro spruce ups.
 Some hark back to the ’60s, with bold patterns, textures and splashes of colour.
 Some take their cues from the earthy tones of the ’70s.
 Others look to the neon lights and pastels of the ’80s.
-But these four converted coastal motels all deliver pure beachy escapism, at an attractive pricepoint.
-We’ll see you by the pool.
+But these seven converted motels all deliver pure escapism, at an attractive pricepoint.

 Halcyon House, Cabarita Beach

 This is the original east coast conversion.
 Sisters Elisha and Siobhan Bickle purchased the Cabarita Beach Hideaway Motel and converted it in 2015, reopening it as Halcyon House.
 Located halfway between the Gold Coast and Byron Bay, it soon became a destination for city folk looking for sophisticated, pretty-on-the-eye accommodation with a lush swimming pool.
 Another lure is its restaurant, Paper Daisy, where chef Jason Barratt (Raes at Wategos, Attica, Stokehouse) keeps the confident coastal menu simple.

 The Mysa Motel, Gold Coast

 The Mysa Motel is a breezy 10-minute drive from Gold Coast Airport, and only a short stroll from the nearest cafes and shops at Palm Beach.
-Husband-and-wife team Jason and Eliza Raine bought the former Palm Trees Motel two years ago and have since transformed it into a place with pink neon signage, restored vintage furniture and exposed breezeblock walls.
+Husband-and-wife team Jason and Eliza Raine bought the former Palm Trees Motel a few years ago and have since transformed it into a place with pink neon signage, restored vintage furniture and exposed breezeblock walls.
 Channelling the pastel hues of California, the seven light-filled rooms are painted in lavender, peach, mint and carnation, each one decorated with images of the surrounding area by photographer Trent Mitchell.
 Some rooms have private courtyards, and all have a smart TV.
 Plus, all guests have access to the kidney-shaped swimming pool that’s been converted into a magnesium mineral pool.